segabl/pd2-useful-bots/README.md

 * Bots will not drop light bags when they are going to revive someone
 * Bots will try to kill Cloakers and Tasers before starting to revive
 * Bots and Jokers will follow more directly to better keep up with players
+* Bots will stop reviving when someone else starts reviving the same person
 * Bots will stop immediately when told to stay and will return to their positions after helping up a downed player

 ## Changes